Think-and-Dev/gitbook-docs-test/docs/integration/example-code-minting-doc.md

-# Example code minting DOC
+# Example code minting RDOC

 In the following example we will learn how to:

-- Get the maximum amount of DOC available to mint.
+- Get the maximum amount of RDOC available to mint.
-- Mint DOCs.
+- Mint RDOC.

 You can find code examples into _/examples_ dir.